jadenyue/NBA_Surrender_Analysis/README.md

 required comeback rate (RCR) = deficit / minutes remaining      (points per minute)
 ```

-Down 20 with 5 minutes left means the losing team needs to gain 4 points every minute.
+So down 20 with 5 minutes left means the losing team needs to gain 4 points every minute.
 That can be achieved by outscoring the opponent 6 to 2, or 4 to 0.

-Rather than approximate at what each RCR level means, we can look at the data to get a better understanding of RCR in context.
+We can look at the data to get a better understanding of RCR in context.
 For each trailing team, find the **peak RCR**, meaning the worst position it faced all game, and then check whether it went on to win.

-This data only uses teams that never pulled their starters.
-A team that surrendered has effectively forfeited, so including them would drag the win rates down for reasons that have nothing to do with how winnable the position was.
+This data only uses teams that never surrendered.
+A team that surrendered has effectively forfeited, so including them would drag the win rates down rather than show a true representation of how winnable a position was.

 | Peak RCR faced | Team-games | Came back and won |
 | --- | ---: | ---: |